Covid 19 coronavirus: New Zealand's Olympic and Paralympic athletes support Games postponement

 Kiwi Olympic athletes have said they support a postponement of the Olympic and Paralympic Games, an approach backed jointly by the New Zealand Olympic Committee, Paralympics New Zealand and High Performance Sport New Zealand (HPSNZ).

-New Zealand Olympic Committee CEO Kereyn Smith said she welcomed the feedback gathered in a New Zealand Athletes' Commission survey this morning and thanked athletes for their input.
+New Zealand Olympic Committee chief executive Kereyn Smith said she welcomed the feedback gathered in a New Zealand Athletes' Commission survey this morning and thanked athletes for their input.

 "Our focus is first and foremost the athletes," she said.
 "It has been important to us to give them the opportunity to talk to us.
 We value their resilience and flexibility and we know working through the changes won't be easy.